ni/VireoSDK/make-it/cpplint/README.md

 Noted items allowed:

-1. namespace using directives are permited.
+1. namespace using directives are permitted.
 2. Lines longer than 80 characters are OK, avoid lines longer 120 characters.
 3. For now c style casts are still permitted.